-INDENTURED SERVATUDE & SLAVERY.
+INDENTURED SERVITUDE & SLAVERY.
 The difference between a slave and an indentured servant is discussed with students.
 A lesson using ‘runaway’ ads from area papers brings period social perceptions to life.

-TRADES & APRENTISHIPS.
+TRADES & APPRENTICESHIPS.
 What kinds of trades were essential to society during the early 19th century?
-What is an aprentiship and how does it work?
+What is an apprenticeship and how does it work?

 SCAVENGER HUNT.
 While touring the house, students need to find six objects that are functional and/or decorative.

 At this time, Stephenson House does not have trunks for 6th grade curriculums.
 Teachers wanting to bring their class have the option of choosing from our already established ‘Topics’ and having a trunk designed around their individual class needs.
 Contact the director (618-692-1818) for more information on developing a trunk for your class.

 Focus: The Young Adolescent and social customs/In October-the mourning of Col. Stephenson